ultra-d/ultra-d/README.md

 - Hello there, I’m Dani - aka @ultra-d, I'm a Network Engineer and I'm turning my life into code
 - I’m interested in cybersecurity and all about securing the virtual world :wink:
 - I love taking photos, flying drones, playing Ultimate Frisbee and xtreme adventures
-- Space fan girl, Huston :telescope:
+- Space fan girl, Houston :telescope:
 - Such a Tech lover and passionate person :zap:

 ## :octocat: